IIITLucknowSWEngg/CSITTeam009/Assignment1/AI-prompt.md

 ---

-### 7. Documenting Deployment and Hosting Setup for a Blinkit Clone
+### 7. Documenting Deployment and Hosting Setup for  Blinkit
 **File Name:** `Test.md`

 **Prompt:** "How should I document the deployment and hosting setup for an online delivery platform?"